kdwink/restic-configured/README.md

 # restic-configured

-A python script that invokes restic ( https://github.com/restic/restic ) with options (backup path, excludes, retention times, authentication credentials, log file location and rotation, and more) from a configuration file.
+A python script that invokes [restic](https://github.com/restic/restic) with options (backup paths, exclude paths, retention times, authentication credentials, log file location and rotation, and more) from a configuration file.